MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ### Azure Kubernetes Service (AKS) hybrid

 Azure Kubernetes Service (AKS) hybrid runs via Virtual Machines (VM) on the Azure Stack HCI system.
-Microsoft releases a new version of the VM images monthly and you must update your VMs within 60 days.
-AKS hybrid tooling, which involves bringing up new VMs and moving workloads over in a rolling fashion, orchestrates the process.
+The process is orchestrated by the AKS hybrid tooling, which involves bringing up new VMs and moving workloads over in a rolling fashion.
+For more information, see [AKS lifecycle and Updates pages](lifecycle-management-placeholder.md).

 There are two types of updates for AKS hybrid that can be initiated through PowerShell or Windows Admin Center.